JohnKesko/Nativesharp/README.md

 ###
 - Written in Objective-C

-(At the moment, this is a tiny shared library (.dynlib) that exposes normal things we want to use - but more are to come.
+(At the moment, this is a tiny shared library (.dylib) that exposes normal things we want to use - but more are to come.
 The library uses macOS latest SDK and uses only the following headers:

 ##### Objective-C: